 Tarn Hows – the mountain lake – often freezes in winter and Wray Castle on the banks of Windermere is a Victorian neo-gothic castle ready to be explored.

-For the more sedate days you can hop aboard either the Keswick Launch or the Ullswater steamer and enjoy the impressive mountain scenery from the ice-like waters.
+For the more sedate days you can hop aboard either the Keswick Launch or the Ullswater steamer after staying at the Hobbit Holes and enjoy the impressive mountain scenery from the ice-like waters.

 Ullswater is aptly nicknamed ‘the world’s most beautiful lake’.

-Don’t forget to check out Ashness Bridge , Surprise view, the only new pier in 50 years (Aira Pier) and the magnificent waterfalls of Aira Force.
+Don’t forget to check out Ashness Bridge , Surprise view, the only new pier in 50 years (Aira Pier) and the magnificent waterfalls of Aira Force as well as glamping sites in the Lake District.

 The market towns of Penrith, Keswick and Kendall have their own hidden charms with warrens of cobbled streets and boutique shops.